joarder/aws-es-jest-example/README.md

 2018-08-14 15:14:27 INFO  AWSESJestExample:214 - Deleting index "diary" ...
 2018-08-14 15:14:28 INFO  AWSESJestExample:88 - AWS ES JEST example testing is now completed.
 ```

+Note that, this package has been tested with AWS ES domains running with Elasticsearch version 5.5 and 6.2 which were launched within the span of past several months of 2018.

+Additionally, the package by default chose the AWS region as ```us-east-1``` US North Virginia.
+If your target AWS ES domain is located in a different AWS region then please use the command line option ```-region``` to explicitly overwrite the default one.

 ## Deployment